 - Dual Certification Visual Arts Education

 We believe that college is about more than just earning a degree—it’s about gaining the knowledge and skills you’ll need to embark on a successful career.

 CNR’s location gives you the best of both worlds.
 Our scenic, 20-acre suburban campus in Westchester County provides a safe and personal educational environment enhanced by the abundance of intellectual, professional, and cultural resources available both locally and in nearby New York City.
 We help transfers adjust with our Living Learning Communities, where students in certain majors or with similar interests live together, share academic resources, and work closely with faculty.

 Grounded in the liberal arts, our academic programs promote the development of critical-thinking, communication, and problem-solving skills.
 The global marketplace is shifting and evolving faster than ever, and our curriculum effectively prepares you to be adaptable and invaluable to employers in a dynamic workforce.
 With a CNR education, you’ll graduate prepared for your first position, with the ability to grow and advance your career to the highest levels.

-CNR offers an NCAA Division III athletics program that competes in basketball, swimming, soccer, cross-country, volleyball, tennis, and softball.
+CNR offers an NCAA Division III athletics program that competes in basketball, swimming, soccer, cross-country, volleyball, tennis, softball, and baseball.
 We also offer intramural and recreational activities, and our Wellness Center boasts a competition-sized swimming pool, exercise studio, and gymnasium.

 Scholarships and grants

 The College’s commitment to affordability is expressed in a variety of ways.
 CNR recognizes outstanding students by awarding numerous merit scholarships to those who demonstrate exceptional academic accomplishment, leadership, commitment to service, and intellectual promise.
-More than 92% of our students receive financial aid and/or scholarship money.
+More than 96% of our students receive financial aid and/or scholarships.
 Students can also apply for grants in the areas of music, art, and journalism.